chartjs/Chart.js/docs/general/performance.md

 ### Enable spanGaps

-If you have a lot of data points, it can be more performant to enable spanGaps.
-This disables segmentation of line, which can be an unneeded step.
+If you have a lot of data points, it can be more performant to enable `spanGaps`.
+This disables segmentation of the line, which can be an unneeded step.

-To enable spanGaps:
+To enable `spanGaps`:

 ```javascript
 new Chart(ctx, {